Mysterious Manhattan Apartment Reportedly Lies At The Center Of Jeffrey Epstein’s Sex-Trafficking Ring

 The Inquisitr previously reported that convicted sex offender and registered sex trafficker Jeffrey Epstein’s Upper East Side home in New York City is full of creepy decorations, including fake body parts, a self-portrait, and a female doll hanging from a chandelier.

-But Business Insider reports that there’s another New York home at the center of Epstein’s sex trafficking ring at 301 East 66th St. The apartment is owned by his brother, Mark Epstein, and has allegedly been home to girlfriends, young models, lawyers, and pilots associated with the disgraced financier.
+But Business Insider reports that there’s another New York home at the center of Epstein’s sex-trafficking ring at 301 East 66th St. The apartment is owned by his brother, Mark Epstein, and has allegedly been home to girlfriends, young models, lawyers, and pilots associated with the disgraced financier.
 It is also frequently visited by the former Israeli Prime Minister Ehud Barak.

 Epstein’s brother, Mark, reportedly purchased the building from billionaire Leslie Wexner — Epstein’s only known client.
 Mark reportedly owns the majority of the approximately 200 units in the building via his development firm, Ossa Properties.
 But even though Ossa owns the units connected to Epstein on paper, property records and court filings suggest that Epstein controls them.